-Based on our review and these meetings, discussions and reports, and subject to the limitations on our role and responsibilities referred to above and in the Audit Committee Charter, we recommended to the Board that the Company's audited consolidated financial statements for the year ended December 31, 2014 be included in the Company's annual report on Form 10-K. The Audit Committee has also selected EY as the Company's independent registered public accounting firm for the year ended December 31, 2015, and will present the selection to the stockholders for ratification at the meeting.
+Based on our review and these meetings, discussions and reports, and subject to the limitations on our role and responsibilities referred to above and in the Audit Committee Charter, we recommended to the Board that the Company's audited consolidated financial statements for the year ended December 31, 2015 be included in the Company's Annual Report.
+The Audit Committee has also selected EY as the Company's independent registered public accounting firm for the year ended December 31, 2016, and will present the selection to the stockholders for ratification at the meeting.